Sam Doidge

 • People had scratched a tally of days completed in the toilet cubicles.
 I enviously looked at the 10 days completed.
 I say people, it was men because of the segregation.
 Reminded me of a prison, and that’s how it felt to both of us at the time I feel.

-• Being awoken to your roommate sleep talking, suprisingly coherent at one point.
+• Being awoken to your room mate sleep talking, surprisingly coherent at one point.
 I had forgotten his Northern accent after days without talking.
 It was normally after I had moved in bed I heard it, so I thought it is linked to detecting someone else.
 Eerie.
-Apparently I sleeptalked too, without knowing.
+Apparently I sleep-talked too, without knowing.
 I don’t usually, so the conditions there may bring it out.